flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 We first assume that the samples are noise-free and no regularization is needed, then proceed to the noisy regularized case.

-Here's code to set up a small random test problem:
+Here's code to set up a random complex-valued test problem of size 600000 by 300000 (way too large to solve directly):

 .. code-block:: matlab

-  N = 1e5;                             % how many unknown coeffs
+  N = 3e5;                             % how many unknown coeffs
   ks = -floor(N/2) + (0:N-1);          % row vec of the frequency k indices
   M = 2*N;                             % overdetermined by a factor 2
   x = 2*pi*rand(M,1);                  % scattered points on the periodic domain ftrue = randn(N,1) + 1i*randn(N,1);  % choose known Fourier coeffs at k inds
+  ftrue = ftrue/sqrt(N);               % make signal f(x) variance=1 (Re or Im)
   y = finufft1d2(x,+1,1e-12,ftrue);    % eval noiseless data at high accuracy